Yes, America's Anchorman is away and this is your undocumented anchorman sitting in and honoured to be here.

 And if you call him the new Hitler, and if you're talking about fascism, you're insulting millions and millions of people around the world who know what real fascism and real Hitler looks like, including my mum.

-My mum didn't have a childhood, because she grew up in uh Sint Niklas in Belgium under Nazi occupation.
+My mum didn't have a childhood because she grew up in Sintnerklas in Belgium under Nazi occupation.

-And the only reason I'm here is because her town happened to be liberated by the Royal Canadian artillery, uh so after the war her parents thought they'd uh they'd move to Canada.
+And the only reason I'm here is because her town happened to be liberated by the Royal Canadian Artillery.

 Her memories were of SS officers in the streets.

-So take a deep breath and mothball, the Hitler comparison uh for the uh hopefully uh for uh an occasion when you'll actually need it, which if you're lucky is not gonna be.
+So take a deep breath and mothball the Hitler comparison for the, hopefully, for an occasion when you'll actually need it, which, if you're lucky, is not going to be.

 Is he a bully?